Wajih-O/CarND-LaneLines-P1/writeup_template.md

 ### Injecting prior from the previous frame

-Instead of no prior approach where the lane detection has only the current frame/image as input, we can think about transferring information from the previously processed frame/image.
-That can be ensured in various ways:
+Instead of no prior approach where the lane detection has only the current frame/image as input, we demonstrate one wat of prior injection from a previous frame with successful detection.
+We can think about another form of prior as re-use the original segments or the one with high confidence. (with a configurable prior weight)
-1- A narrower filtering around the previous slopes ranges.
-2- Split the previous lane and inject the near context (bottom of the image/ closer to the car) 3 - Extend the further segments from the last frame and inject them into the pool of segments.